PARIS: Scene on the Street

 Another facade that contributes to the beauty of Paris.

-A door alone can be decorative art.
+Even a door occasionally seemed to be decorative art.

 This French pouter watched us as we emerged from the Metro at Place de Clichy.